2.5D turbulence in shear-thinning jets: Results

-\reva{We report data from these two additional cases in Fig.~\ref{fig:ene-str_recu}, with $Re=40$ in the left column and $Cu=200$ in the right column.
+We report data from these two additional cases in Fig.~\ref{fig:ene-str_recu}, with $Re=40$ in the left column and $Cu=200$ in the right column.
 The turbulent kinetic energy power spectrum, panels \textit{a} and \textit{b}, shows similar results to the reference case ($L_z=3.33h$, $Re=20$ and $Cu=100$): three- and two-dimensional regimes coexist (large 2D scales and small 3D scales).
-Near the inlet, $x=40h$, we observe three-dimensional turbulence characterized by the $f^{-5/3}$ scaling of the energy spectrum; as we move downstream, the vertical constraint forces turbulence to the two dimensional regime, as indicated by the scaling $f^{-3}$.
-The cases at either higher $Re$ or $Cu$ are characterized by a widening of the region where the power-law scalings are observed: the wider separation of scales is owed to the higher value of the local Reynolds number.} \reva{Also the third-order structure functions $S_3$, reported in panels \textit{c} and \textit{d} at three different stream-wise positions, show that the flow is characterised by a mixed-dimensional regime, similarly to what observed for the reference case, Fig.~\ref{fig:strfun32}\textit{a}.
+Near the inlet, $x=40h$, we observe three-dimensional turbulence characterized by the $f^{-5/3}$ scaling of the energy spectrum; as we move downstream, the vertical constraint forces turbulence to the two dimensional regime, as indicated by the scaling $f^{-3}$. \revb{For the case at larger Carreau number, $Cu=200$, we however observe a steepening of the power spectrum away from the inlet: at $x=120h$, the power spectrum approaches the scaling $f^{-5}$, similarly to what observed in the more constrained cases. } The cases at either higher $Re$ or $Cu$ are characterized by a widening of the region where the power-law scalings are observed: the wider separation of scales is owed to the higher value of the local Reynolds number.
+Also the third-order structure functions $S_3$, reported in panels \textit{c} and \textit{d} at three different stream-wise positions, show that the flow is characterised by a mixed-dimensional regime, similarly to what observed for the reference case, Fig.~\ref{fig:strfun32}\textit{a}.
 We observe that for the $Cu=200$ case the onset of the mixed-dimensional regime occurs at a larger distance from the inlet: at $x=40h$ the structure function is negative at each scale, thus denoting the absence of $2$D turbulence.
-At further downstream positions, both the $Re=40$ and $Cu=200$ cases show a transition between $2$D and $3$D very similar to the reference case.}
+At further downstream positions, both the $Re=40$ and $Cu=200$ cases show a transition between $2$D and $3$D very similar to the reference case.